-Marquette, MI - UPHS Marquette nurses has delivered a report on staffing to the Michigan Department of Health and Human Services.
+Marquette, MI - UPHS Marquette nurses have delivered a report on staffing to the Michigan Department of Health and Human Services.

 The report, entitled “Misplaced Priorities: The Deteriorating Condition of Safe Patient Care at Duke LifePoint Upper Peninsula Health System-Marquette” comes after nurses say they tried to resolve their concerns regarding unsafe staffing conditions directly with Duke LifePoint.
 According to a release from the Michigan Nurses Association, the management of the hospital has rejected the nurses’ proposals on two occasions.